 The form should be submitted by email with the evidence to email@example.com within 30 working days of the date of results being published by your Department, or Graduate Research Office.

-If you are appealing the results of a confirmation review or downgrading to MPhil, the date would be that on the formal notification letter that you receive from the Research and Innovation Services (RIS).
-If you are unsure about when the results were formally published you can contact the relevant faculty representative at RIS to clarify this.
+If you are appealing the results of a confirmation review or PhD viva/re-examination, the date would be that on the formal notification letter that you receive from the Research and Innovation Services (RIS).

 It is advisable to use the Word version of the appeal form, and type your appeal so that sections can be expanded and changes can be made easily.

 Section B: a) Tick the appeal ground you wish to appeal under.